projectunic0rn/pub/content/blog/2019-05-29-contributing-part-i-getting-started/index.md

 >
 > [Why is Git always asking for my password?](https://help.github.com/articles/why-is-git-always-asking-for-my-password/)

-Once that's done, we're ready to get started!
-We'll begin by working directly with the Project Unicorn repository.
-At the end of this tutorial series, you'd be able to add your contributions to the Project Unicorn web site repository.
+### Tasklist

+For this guide, your tasks are to:

+- Copy the code for the Project Unicorn web site repository
+- Update the list of author to include your information
+- Upload your changes to the repository hosted on GitHub

 ### Cloning a repository